KyuriP/Text-mining-practical/README.md

 # Text-mining-practical
-Practicals for the Data Wrangling course @ Utrecht University
+Practical assignments on text mining for the Data Wrangling course @ Utrecht University